nervosnetwork/docs.nervos.org/website/docs/labs/capsule-exec.md

 }
 ```

-This script does only one thing, when executing `exec(0, Source::CellDep, 0, 0, &[])`, CKB-VM will look for the first dep_cell, and execute the code in it.
+This script does only one thing: When executing `exec(0, Source::CellDep, 0, 0, &[])`, CKB-VM will look for the first dep_cell, and execute the code in it.

 ## Testing